ROCm/AMDMIGraphX/doc/src/dev/tools.rst

 .. option::  --run

-Runs MIGraphX with rocTX and given MIGraphX knobs, and parses the results, providing GPU kernel timing information.
+Runs MIGraphX with rocTX command and given `migraphx-driver` knobs, and then parses the results, providing GPU kernel timing information.
 MIGraphX knobs can be given via a string to `--run` knob.
 Please see the examples below.

 .. option::  --parse